Jwakers/articuria/README.md

 - [x] Add account to the sidebar proper including profile image
 - [x] Add breadcrumb next to the sidebar icon as per example
 - [x] Add theme toggle to the dashboard
-- [ ] Add manage account button to dashboard menu
+- [x] Add manage account button to dashboard menu
 - [ ] Close the sidebar on mobile
 - [x] Create root page for table topics (it should redirect to the manage page for now)
-- [ ] Handle delete from video list (use client component / refresh after delete and add toast messages)
+- [x] Download video functionality (useManageVideo)
-- [ ] Download video functionality (hook)
+- [ ] Add index number of videos next to the manage videos menu item
 - [ ] Add duration to video table.
 Add this duration to the manage table
 - [ ] Set video ID to UUID rather than incremental number (it looks weird in the URL)
 - [ ] Add no recordings page component